brefphp/bref/README.md

 - 7.2.5
 - 7.2.2

-You can also define PHP configuration and activate extensions:
+You can also define `php.ini` configuration flags and activate extensions:

 ```yaml
 php: